Kaluli people: Demographics

 The Kaluli are an indigenous tribe in Papua New Guinea.
-The origin of the name with the addition of the suffix -li the word Kaluli directly translates to “real people of Bosavi.”
-The Kaluli has a population of 2,000 to 12,000 people that reside in the tropical rainforest in the Southern Highlands Province of Papua New Guinea, on the Great Papuan Plateau near Mt.
+The name Kaluli, with the addition of the suffix -li, directly translates to "real people of Bosavi."
+The Kaluli population ranges from 2,000 to 12,000, residing in the tropical rainforest of the Southern Highlands Province, on the Great Papuan Plateau near Mt.
 Bosavi.

-They live in 20 longhouse communities, which are more than land, but the clan's identity.
-“It is used much like a name in friendly socializing; in war, these place names serve other purposes.
-Enemies on the attack were on unfamiliar turf, with no knowledge, of which ridges and trails might be well-suited for a defender to hide behind in ambush.”
-Longhouses are used to demonstrate their connection to their land, which is a big part of their culture.
+They live in 20 longhouse communities, which are more than just dwellings—they represent the clan's identity.
+As one source explains, "It is used much like a name in friendly socializing; in war, these place names serve other purposes.
+Enemies on the attack were on unfamiliar turf, with no knowledge of which ridges and trails might be well-suited for a defender to hide behind in ambush."
+Longhouses not only provide shelter but also symbolize their deep connection to the land, an integral aspect of Kaluli culture.

-The first group of Europeans traveled to Papua New Guinea in 1934, bringing trade goods such as knives, mirrors, beads, and pearl shells.
-During World War II European contact was broken until the 1950s.
-Between 1950 and 1964 contact was infrequent.
-During the period of broken connection, a form of measles and influenza struck the area the Kaluli lived, and a lack of natural resistances and access to European technologies led to decreases in the Kaluli population.
-An ongoing threat regardless of public health programs, infant mortality and influenza epidemics sweeps the lowlands.
+The first group of Europeans arrived in Papua New Guinea in 1934, bringing trade goods such as knives, mirrors, beads, and pearl shells.
+European contact was interrupted during World War II and remained infrequent between 1950 and 1964.